-Sunday Academy is a program designed to generate interest in math, science and engineering among the American Indian students.
+The Sunday Academy Program is a program designed to generate interest in science, technology, engineering, and math (STEM), among the American Indian students.
 Once a month during the academic year, middle- and high-school students are brought together on a Sunday.
-They are presented with practical day-to-day problems involving simple math, physics, chemistry and engineering in an informal and friendly atmosphere, requiring them to think, analyze and seek solutions.
+They are presented with practical day-to-day problems involving STEM in an informal and friendly atmosphere, requiring them to think, analyze and seek solutions.
 Typically, seven academy sessions are held at each of the five tribal colleges, beginning in September and ending in March.
-Professors travel to share their research across the state, and the sessions are hosted by the Tribal College or University (TCU) NATURE Coordinator at each site.
+Professors travel to share their research across the state, and the sessions are hosted by the Tribal College/ University (TCU) NATURE Coordinator at each site.
 Activities usually begin at 10 or 11:00 am and last up to four hours, including lunch.
 Cultural relevance and hands-on activities are emphasized in all topics.

 Prior to the SA programming year, collaborators meet with the NATURE coordinators and the SA coordinators.
 Collaborators include TCU faculty, reservation high school teachers, and university professors.
 The group reviews learning modules written by the university faculty.
 This is a three-day meeting in the first half of June.
 Everyone gives verbal comments and feedback to the author of each leaning module.
 When making a module, instructors should use the ND EPSCoR STEM learning module template for instructors.

 - Hands-on activities

 - Participation of high school teachers, tribal college instructors and university professors collaboratively

 all the way from conception to delivery of the learning modules

 - Incorporation of ND EPSCoR funded research topics in STEM modules